 A Lactation Consultant will suggest other latching-on positions that could solve your specific latching problem.

 Babies are Designed to Latch

-Your baby has many instinctive reflexes already in place to help him/her latch.
-Most babies can deal pretty well with a difficult birth, separation from mom, hunger, cold and still manage to breastfeed well.
-Have you seen how a baby can wriggle their way from a mothers chest to her breast and latch themselves without any help?
+Your baby has many instinctive reflexes already in place to help them latch.
+Most babies can deal pretty well with a difficult birth, separation from mom, hunger, and cold and still manage to breastfeed well.
+Have you seen how a baby can wriggle their way from a mother's tummy to her breast and latch themselves without help?
 Watch the breast crawl video here.
 Your baby is built to breastfeed!
 All you need to do is allow access to your breast and support.

-Nowadays more babies struggle to breastfeed, due to more and more birth interventions and medications.
-This is why it is important to educate yourself on these matters before giving birth.
+Nowadays, more babies struggle to breastfeed due to more and more birth interventions and medications.
+This is why educating yourself on these matters before giving birth is important.
 The more natural your birth plan, the better your chances of successful nursing will be.